ghiffaryr/grplot/README.md

 Documentation
 -------------

-Documentation can be accesed through python:
+Documentation can be accesed through Python:

 	help(grplot)